SignPath/website/docs/documentation/trusted-build-systems/index.md

 * find the **Trusted build systems** section
 * click **Link**
 * select one of the trusted build systems of your organization
-* depending on the type of build system, you might need to add authentication information and/or an artifact path

 The build system can now be used to submit signing requests with origin metadata.
 A trusted build system is required for signing policies with origin verification enabled.